What are the disadvantages of online classes? What are the advantages?

 With e-learning, you can actually eat breakfast.
 I mean you can eat your breakfast in your pajamas and take a course at the same time.

-Which means you have more time to focus on what you’re actually learning, less time remembering if you brought a pair of socks for soccer practice.
+This means you have more time to focus on what you’re actually learning, less time remembering if you brought a pair of socks for soccer practice.

 It Works With Your Schedule